-To listen to the full podcast with Sean Delaney, or to access additional podcasts, you can subscribe on iTunes or through your favorite podcast app in the Google Play Store, or listen on the Art of Procurement website.
+To listen to the full podcast with Sean Delaney, or to access additional podcasts, you can subscribe on iTunes or through your favorite podcast app in the Google Play Store, or listen on the Sourcing Industry Landscape website.

 Stacy Mendoza is a Digital Marketing Specialist with Sourcing Industry Group (SIG).
 Stacy began her career in market research as an editor for Hart Research Associates in Washington, D.C.
 Since moving back to Florida in 2014, she has worked in marketing and public relations, specializing in content creation, media relations and crisis communications.
 Stacy is a passionate volunteer who donates her time to help nonprofits develop marketing strategies and awareness campaigns.
 Since joining SIG, Stacy has taken a strong interest in advocating for more transparent supply chains to expose the exploitation of workers and the environment.
 Stacy holds a Bachelor of Arts degree in English from The Florida State University in Tallahassee, Florida.
 Follow her on Twitter and tweet at @SIG_Stacy.